-Blooms: Remember AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C4 Topic: Debits and Credits 211.
+Blooms: Remember AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C4 Topic: Debits and Credits 230.
 Indicate on which of the financial statements the following items appears.
-Use I for income statement, E for statement of retained earnings, and B for balance sheet.
+Use I for income statement, RE for statement of retained earnings, and B for balance sheet.
 More than one statement may be appropriate for some items.

 a.
 Fees Earned

 b.
 Cash

 c.
 Unearned Revenue

 d.
 Rent expense

 e.
-Retained Earnings
+Common Stock

 f.
 Notes Payable

 g.
 Prepaid Rent

 h.
 Salaries Expense

 i.
 Notes Payable

 j.
 Dividends

-1115WC1.

 a.
 Fees Earned Ι

 b.
 Cash В

 c.
 Unearned Revenue В

 d.
 Rent expense Ι

 e.
-Retained Earnings E,B
+Common Stock В

 f.
 Notes Payable В

 g.
 Prepaid Rent В

 h.
 Salaries Expense Ι

 i.
 Notes Payable В

 j.
-Dividends Е
+Dividends RE

-Blooms: Remember AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-P3 Topic: Using a Trial Balance to Prepare Financial Statements 212.
-Jason Hope decided to open a hotel, set up as a corporation, in his hometown.
+Blooms: Remember AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-P3 Topic: Using a Trial Balance to Prepare Financial Statements 231.
+Jason Hope decided to open a hotel in his hometown.
 Prepare journal entries to record the following transactions.
 Hope uses the accounts Room Rental Revenue and Event Revenue.
 All expenses for special events are recorded as Event Expense.
+(Omit explanations.)

-June 1 Hope invested \$400,000 into the business June 2 Hope purchased an existing building and land for the hotel costing \$900,000.
+June 1 Hope invested \$400,000 into the business in exchange for common stock.
+June 2 Hope purchased an existing building and land for the hotel costing \$900,000.
 The purchase appraisal allocated \$100,000 for land and \$800,000 to the building.
 Hope paid \$250,000 and financed the remainder with a mortgage note payable.
-June 3 Paid \$6,000 for a six month insurance policy on the hotel.
+June 3 Paid \$6,000 for a six-month insurance policy on the hotel.
 June 5 Purchased linens and other supplies costing \$4,000 on account.
 June 10 Received advance payments of \$12,000 from customers that will be staying at the hotel in July.
 Payments will be refunded if the customer cancels within 7 days of their scheduled arrival time.
 June 14 Received cash payments of \$13,000 from current customers staying at the hotel in June.
 June 15 Paid the staff \$2,000 for the first semi-monthly payroll.
 June 16 Paid \$500 for general maintenance and repairs expense.
-June 17 Received \$10,000 payment for a wedding reception during the weekend June 18 Paid the caterer \$2,500 for providing catering services for the wedding reception.
+June 17 Received \$10,000 payment for a wedding reception during the weekend.
+June 18 Paid the caterer \$2,500 for providing catering services for the wedding reception.
 June 18 Paid Fixture Rentals \$1,000 for table and chair rental.
 June 19 Paid the florist \$2,000 for flowers for the event.
 June 24 Paid for the linens and supplies purchased on June 5.
 June 25 Recorded an additional \$5,000 from current hotel customers for June.
 June 30 Paid the staff \$2,000 for the second semi-monthly payroll.
-June 30 The company paid \$4,000 cash in dividends to the owner. (sole shareholder)
+June 30 Paid \$4,000 in dividends to sole stockholder. ,

 June 1 Cash 400,000

 Common Stock 400,000

+Inc. 2 Tand 100.000

 June 2 Land 100,000

 Building 800,000

 Cash 250,000

 Mortgage Note Payable 650,000

 June 3 Prepaid Insurance 6,000

 Cash 6,000

-June 5 Supplies 4,000

-Accounts Payable 4,000